Gitstar-OC/Machine-Learning/README.md

 - Option B
 >  Answer: Solution will be given here, with some explaination in below lines

-- Give this repository a ⭐ if you like it!

 >  `B` for Beginner and `I` for intermediate level